 Why not use marketing dashboards to build relationships across the client.

 But not just any kind of standard dashboard.
 If senior management view the dashboard high quality reporting is required.
 And the skill with which you “tailor” the message to suit each recipient has to be good.
+The dashboard should quickly show “what they should care about and why”.
+There is a premium on quick access and clarity.
+Everyone wants information to be easily assimilated.

 The prize ought to be obvious.
 Any agency wants relationships built and value appreciated.
 Most importantly by the movers and shakers across their corporate client.
 This moves your digital agency far away from being a “swappable commodity”.